HoK-matic/fermpi/README.md

     heating up to the next level.
 After the last level the heater is switched off.
 This mode can be used e.g. for the mashing process.

-  - idle mode: the controller just measures the current temperatures infinitely and logs them into the database.

 The controller will be managed by a browser based user interface (under development).